I just discovered that a song I wrote with Steve Cropper, specifically for Darrell

 I recall a big disagreement with

-Freddy Briggs over a song which I wrote with Margie Joseph, but he took writer's
+Freddy Briggs over a song which I wrote with Margie Joseph, (Same Thing), but he changed the writer's

 credit.
 Margie came into the studio and asked me to help her with a song.

-She had the lyrics, and needed the chord structure for the song.
+She had ALL the lyrics, and needed the entire chord structure for the song.
 We worked

 it out in about an hour or two, Gordon recorded the piano and voice on a 7.5